haveno-dex/haveno-docs/docs/the-project/installation/Tails.md

     ```
 5. Start Haveno by finding the icon in the launcher under **Applications > Other**.

-> [!note]
+!!! info
-> If you have already installed Haveno on Tails, we recommend moving your data directory (/home/amnesia/Persistent/Haveno-example) to the new default location (/home/amnesia/Persistent/haveno/Data/Haveno-example), to retain your history and for future support.
+    If you have already installed Haveno on Tails, we recommend moving your data directory (/home/amnesia/Persistent/Haveno-example) to the new default location (/home/amnesia/Persistent/haveno/Data/Haveno-example), to retain your history and for future support.